simpledotorg/simple.org/README.md

 # Simple.org

-This repository houses the source code for the Simple app website.
+This repository houses the source code for the [Simple.org](https://www.simple.org/) website.

 ## Development